-A mountain man who wishes to live the life of a hermit becomes the unwilling object of a long vendetta by Indians, and proves to be a match for their warriors in one-on-one combat on the early frontier.
+A mountain man who wishes to live the life of a hermit becomes the unwilling object of a long vendetta by the Crow tribe, and proves to be a match for their warriors in single combat on the early frontier.

 A mild mannered CIA researcher, paid to read books, returns from lunch to find all of his co-workers assassinated.
 "Condor" must find out who did this and get in from the cold before the hitmen get him.Written by

 Mike CO <firstname.lastname@example.org>

 133 of 141 people found this review helpful.